Iron rice bowl: History

 Deng Xiaoping also introduced reforms that made prices more flexible and allowed them to rise above the government-mandated price floors.
 In 1980, the government sought to end the system of lifelong employment for workers in state-owned enterprises by using fixed-term contracts to hire new labor, which they hoped would allow companies to refrain from renewing workers' contracts if they were not qualified, efficient, or capable enough.
 Under this new system, workers were examined and worked for six months on probationary terms, before a long-term contract for 3–5 years was negotiated.
 Children were also no longer able to fill their parent's position automatically if their parents no longer worked for that company.
 Further changes included an expansion of reasons for which an employee could be fired, as well as the ability of an employer to refuse a routine job transfer.
 Workers were additionally to refrain from arguing with an unsatisfied customer to the point of losing a sale, which was particularly relevant in customer-based industries, such as restaurant businesses and retail.

 The Chinese Constitution was amended in 1992, when Deng Xiaoping garnered the political backing and CCP general secretary Jiang Zemin provided the initiative.
-The revised constitution scrapped the planned economy under public ownership in favor of a "socialist market economy" with "Chinese characteristics" that welcomed diversified forms of ownership, especially "privately-owned, individually-owned, and foreign-invested" enterprises.
+The revised constitution scrapped the planned economy under public ownership in favor of a socialist market economy with Chinese characteristics that welcomed diversified forms of ownership, especially "privately-owned, individually-owned, and foreign-invested" enterprises.
 Still, public ownership at all levels of government remained dominant.
 At the 15th CCP National Congress in September 1997, Jiang announced that reforms of medium-sized and large state enterprises would be accelerated.
 He proposed two new initiatives: major lay-offs (laid-off workers in China still receive minimal salaries) and divestiture of smaller state enterprises through mergers, leasing, selloffs, and, in some cases, bankruptcy.
 Since then, the government has indicated it is willing to go much further, announcing plans to sell more than 10,000 of China's 13,000 medium-sized and large state enterprises.

 As a condition for joining the World Trade Organization in 2001, China had to "break the Iron Rice bowl", a step that was disputed by some economists.
+Breaking the iron rice bowl caused a major loss of state-supported savings.
+China's domestic savings decreased in the late 1990s and early 2000s, before rising sharply in 2008.

 Efforts to break the iron rice bowl continued in Guangdong province in 2011 with a new plan of grassroots recruitment, employment by contract, and pay based on performance.
-The new arrangement will be included in the 12th five-year plan of the People's Republic of China (2011–2015).
+The new arrangement was to be included in the 12th five-year plan of the People's Republic of China (2011–2015).